Extractions

 Postoperative dental extraction advice

-1. Roll it into a small firm pad large enough to fit over the gap (probably around 1cm by 3cm).
+1. Roll a clean swap into a small firm pad large enough to fit over the gap (probably around 1cm by 3cm).

 2. Sit up and gently clear away any blood clots around the gap using the gauze or handkerchief.